 Rudolph pancakes -a fun breakfast tradition for Christmas!

 As Christmas quickly approaches, my kids are getting more and more anxious to meet Santa and his reindeer.
 My son absolutely loves Rudolph!
-He loves him so much we decided to dedicate a whole morning to making reindeer crafts, and of course, they all had to have *sparkly* red noses.
-We started the morning off with Rudolph pancakes and my kids LOVED it.
-I think this will be our new tradition to serve them on Christmas Eve for breakfast.
-They were just too cute and yummy!
+He loves him so much we decided to dedicate a whole morning to making reindeer crafts and reindeer pancakes.
+We started the morning off making these Rudolph pancakes and my kids LOVED it.

 - 32 ounces pancake mix (enough for 12 servings, use your favorite kind)